ShellyDCMS/botpress/docs/guide/docs/main/dialog.md

 ### Installing skills

-Every skills must be exposed by a module.
+Every skill must be exposed by a module.
 Modules can host any number of skills.
 All you need to do is install the required module and you will have access to its skills.

 ### Using skills